Grounding of MV Francoise Gilot

 4 | Safety margin gained

-• Operational impact: No need for ballast transfers, tugs, or post-incident inspections; schedule remains on time.
+• Operational impact: No need for ballast transfers, tugs or post‑incident inspections; schedule remains on time.

 5 | Why the single cue is effective

-• Uses standard bridge phraseology—instantly clear to multinational crews.
+• Uses standard bridge phraseology—instantly understood.

 Take-home message